Who Is Henry Winkler?

 Henry Winkler is an American actor, producer and director best known for his portrayal of Fonzie on the hit 1970s sitcom Happy Days.
 He later appeared in movies like Scream (1996) and surfaced on numerous TV programs, including The Practice and Arrested Development.
 He currently stars in the hit show Barry as Gene Cousineau, for which he won his first Emmy.

 Henry Franklin Winkler was born on October 30, 1945, in New York City.
 An effervescent child, he loved performing and by the age of 14, Winkler decided to become an actor.
-Despite poor grades, his excellent audition won him acceptance into Yale University's Drama School.
+After attending Emmerson College, he was accepted into Yale University's Drama School.
 At Yale, Winkler devoted his time to performing, often rehearsing one play by day and performing in another by night.
 After graduation, he moved back to New York to make his mark on Broadway.

 In 1973, Winkler moved to Los Angeles to take his shot at a career in television.
 Within two weeks he won a part as Valerie Harper's date on The Mary Tyler Moore Show and followed with a bigger role on The Bob Newhart Show.
 After a month in Los Angeles, Winkler was homesick for life in New York and decided to move back.
 Before packing his bags he went on one last audition, for the role of a biker in producer Garry Marshall's new TV series, Happy Days.
 Marshall originally envisioned a big hunky Italian in the part, but after Winkler's audition, his exhausting search ended.